This BLOG On California Roads And How It Affects California Home Purchase Was UPDATED And PUBLISHED On March 19th, 2020

 California Roads System

-Billy Stavridis is a writer for Gustan Cho Associates , The Gustan Cho Team , and a real estate investor with extensive knowledge in all areas of lending and real estate investments.
-Billy Stavridis is a native of Southern California, Laguna Nigel, and has recently purchased a condo hotel unit in Florida.
-Billy has always an eye out on properties that may be great investment opportunities and great potential for appreciation.
-Stay tuned for more informative articles by Billy Stavridis.
+Michael Gracz is a senior loan officer and contributing associate editor and writer for Gustan Cho Associates.
+Mike is a real estate investor with extensive knowledge in all areas of lending and real estate investments.
+Mike Gracz is a native of Southern California and has recently purchased a condo hotel unit in Florida.
+Mike has always an eye out on properties that may be great investment opportunities and great potential for appreciation.
+Stay tuned for more informative articles by Michael Gracz of Gustan Cho Associates.